eugenia1984/english/glossary.md

 - **BIOS**: stands for Basic Input/Output System.
 It is a crucial system component that helps initialize the hardware during startup and loads the operating system.
 For example: `If the BIOS is outdated, your system may have performance issues`. -> An old BIOS can cause your computer to run poorly.

+- **bland**: means something that is dull or lacks excitement.
+For example: `The app's interface is too bland; it could use some more color and interaction`. -> This means that the design is uninteresting and needs more attention to make it more engaging.
 - **bookstores**: are shops that sell book.

 - **brainstorming session**: is a meeting where people come together to think of new ideas or solve problems.
 In a programming team, it might be a time when everyone suggests different ways to tackle a coding challenge.